-- Must wear a DOT or Snell approved full face helmet (no flip up helmets allowed).
+- Must wear a DOT, Snell or ECE approved full face helmet (no flip up helmets allowed).

 - 1 piece leather suits; or 2 piece leather suits that zip together 300 degrees are required.
 Aerostich/Textile/Cordura/Balistic type Touring and Sport suites are acceptable as long as they zip together 300 degrees and have armour, but only in Novice group.

 - Must have proper motorcycle riding gloves that go at least one inch above the wrist such as Alpinestars GP Plus, GP Pro, or GP Tech gloves

 - Must wear motorcycle boots that go at least four inches above the ankle.
 No slip on boots, work boots, hiking boots, or running shoes.
 A good example is Alpinestars SMX4 or SMX5 or touring equivalent.

 The checkered flag is displayed at the track entrance to indicate that your session is finished.
 Its now time for another batch of riders to have some fun.